bioinformatics-group/TranCEP/readme.txt

 	<input> is your sequence input file in fasta format
 	<out> is the output directory where you want the predicted 	results, formatted as csv
 	<trancepdir> is the directory where the base TranCEP files 	are located
-*MSA_TCS_PAAC features of each sequence in the test set is  found under TranCEP/Compositions/MSA_TCS_PAAC.csv
+    {db} is the directory where the database is stored *MSA_TCS_PAAC features of each sequence in the test set is  found under TranCEP/Compositions/MSA_TCS_PAAC.csv